 Story 15: Ivan the Terrible

 Synopsis: In this utter waste of a story, Bucky has a dream in which he and Captain America and FBI Agent Betsy Ross are characters back during the time of Ivan the Terrible.
 Cap defeats Ivan and saves the kingdom of Betsy’s father the King.

 Story 16: The Case of the Fake Money Fiends

 Synopsis: When Cap and Bucky learn about a counterfeiting ring said to be operating in Hillsdale, VA they investigate.
 The trail leads them to a supposedly haunted house, which they naturally enter.
 Our heroes battle hooded “ghosts” which turn out to really be men in disguise.
 They tried to keep people away from the house by presenting it as “haunted by ghosts.”

 Cap and Bucky find more of the counterfeiters in the basement along with their printing operation.
-They also find FBI Agent Betty Ross is being held captive by them.
-They free Betty, who tells our heroes that the rest of the gang is still at large.
+They also find FBI Agent Betsy Ross is being held captive by them.
+They free Betsy, who tells our heroes that the rest of the gang is still at large.
 The next day Cap & Bucky round up those gang members but Steve and Barnes get kp duty from Sgt Duffy for seeming to be delinquent in their duties.